dakshshah96/awesome-startup-credits/README.md

 - [Esri Startup Program](https://www.esri.com/en-us/about/esri-partner-network/our-partners/esri-startup-program) - The Esri Startup Program is a global three-year program that helps startups build mapping and location intelligence into their products and businesses.
 - [MATLAB and Simulink for Startups](https://mathworks.com/products/startups.html) - Eligible early stage technology startups can get MATLAB, Simulink, and more than 90 industry-specific toolboxes at a startup-friendly price along with other exclusive benefits.
 - [FeedBear](https://www.feedbear.com/early-stage) – Affordable feedback management for early-stage startups.
 Eligible startups get all FeedBear features for just $29/mo for up to one year.
+- [Remote for Startups](https://remote.com/startups) - The Remote for Startups Program is designed to help you legally and compliantly employ global talent with world-class payroll, tax, benefits, and compliance solutions.
+Get access to the same powerful platform, HR experts, and localized legal support, at a fraction of the cost.

 ## Discontinued